Math Field Day

 Each student may participate in only one contest.
 Top finishers in each contest will receive awards.

 Also, schools will compete as teams.
-The competition is separate for high and middle schoos, i.e. high schools will compete among themselves, and middle schools will compete among themselves.
+The competition is separate for high and middle schools, i.e. high schools will compete among themselves, and middle schools will compete among themselves.

-A middle school's team score is the sum of the school scores from each of the following contests: Mad Hatter 6-8, Leap Frog 6-8, Game Tournament 6-8.
+A middle school's team score is the sum of the school scores from each of the following contests: Mad Hatter 6-8, and Leap Frog 6-8.

 A school's score in a contest is determined by the ranking of the top finisher from that school, relative to the ranking of the top finishers from each of the other schools entered in that contest.
 If n schools participate in a certain contest, then the school which finishes in the k-th place relative to the other schools shall receive 100( n-k+1)/ n points for the contest.